-'''

--fast:

-#The log-name.

-#This log is enabled.
-Set to 'no' to disable.

-enabled:yes

-filename: fast.log

-#The name of the file in the default logging directory.

-append: yes/no

-#If this option is set to yes, the last filled fast.log-
+#The log-name. #This log is enabled.
+Set to 'no' to disable. #This log is enabled for the file in the default logging directory. #If this option is set to yes, the last filled fast.log- #overwritten while restarting Suricata. '''

-\hookrightarrow file will not be

-#overwritten while restarting Suricata.

-'''